mysliwy112/AM-transcoder/README.md

 Writes all possible data to metafile.
 Metafile created in that way can be hard to read.
 But sometimes data used with this flag would me necessary for proper encoding.

 --merge Merges to destination file (Experimental) Merges decoded file to destination metafile.
 Mainly used with --full flag.
-It won't work sometimes, can brake meta file.
+It won't work sometimes, can break meta file.
 Use at your own risk, do backups.

---

 ### Warning
 I've stolen this section from sister project [dePIKczer](https://github.com/Dove6/dePIKczer/raw/master/Release/dePIKczer.exe) for decoding .img files.